TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 The identity of an object is defined by an immutable property or a combination of several immutable properties of the object.
 At least one property must be identity-determining.
-Normally extbase takes care about automaticalles and therefore assigns a unique value to a (hidden) identity property.
+Normally extbase takes care about automatically and therefore assigns a unique value to a (hidden) identity property.
 You can also select this by yourself and select which combination of properties should be identity-determining.